What is SPF flattening (and when to actually use it)

 The problem flattening claims to solve

-Quick reminder: every include:, a, mx or ptr in your SPF record costs at least one DNS resolution, and RFC 7208 caps the total at ten.
-Past that, it's PermError: your SPF is no longer evaluated at all, and your legitimate mail risks quarantine or rejection.
-Provider includes (Microsoft 365, Google Workspace, a marketing router…) often unfold into several resolutions each, so you cross the limit without noticing.
+Quick reminder: every include:, a, mx or ptr in an SPF record costs at least one DNS resolution, and RFC 7208 caps the total at ten.
+Past that, it's PermError: the SPF is no longer evaluated at all, and legitimate mail risks quarantine or rejection.
+Provider includes (Microsoft 365, Google Workspace, a marketing router…) often unfold into several resolutions each, so the limit gets crossed without anyone noticing.

-Flattening attacks this at the root: since includes are what cost resolutions, you remove them — by replacing them with the IP addresses they contain.
+Flattening attacks this at the root: since includes are what cost resolutions, they get removed — replaced by the IP addresses they contain.

 How flattening works

 The principle is mechanical.
-For each include in your record, you recursively resolve everything it references (sub-includes, a, mx) until you have the full list of authorized address ranges.
-Then you replace the include with the corresponding ip4: and ip6:.
+For each include in the record, everything it references (sub-includes, a, mx) is resolved recursively until the full list of authorized address ranges emerges.
+The include is then replaced by the corresponding ip4: and ip6:.

 v=spf1 include:_spf.google.com include:sendgrid.net -all